Grabsky/configuration/README.md

 }
 ```
 ### Customization
-Some of built-in serializers can be partially customizable.

 Supplying your own `String` to `Component` serializer:
 ```java
 final ComponentSerializer componentSerializer = new ComponentSerializer((string) -> YourComponentSerializer.parse(string));